Yucca gigantea: Cultivation

 The species can be grown in a variety of soils and is drought-tolerant.
 Young plants are occasionally used as houseplants.
 However the species grows best in a hot semi-arid climate, so plants are subject to root rot if overwatered.
 Older plants are generally the most susceptible.
 For this reason young, shorter trees are superior houseplants as they are more adaptable to environmental changes.
 The species has some cold tolerance, rated as hardiness zone 9b, but it is nowhere near as hardy as other yucca from more northern deserts.
 Yucca gigantea can be affected by a number of pests including scale, yucca moth borers, and yucca weevils.
 Leaf spot may affect the appearance of the leaves, but it does not affect the health of the plant.
 Propagation is by suckers, cuttings or seed.

 Under the synonym Yucca elephantipes this species has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

-This section describes the gastronomic use of the flower in Latin America, but it is important to note that the specific examples are not unique to that region.
+This section describes the gastronomic use of the flower in Latin America, but the specific examples are not unique to that region.
 There are hundreds of ways the flower is used in cooking due to the hundreds of indigenous tribes spanning from North to South America that ate Yucca flowers.

 The flower petals are commonly eaten in Central America, but its reproductive organs (the anthers and ovaries) are first removed because of their bitterness.
 The petals are blanched for 5 minutes, and then cooked a la mexicana (with tomato, onion, chile) or in tortitas con salsa (egg-battered patties with green or red sauce).
 In Guatemala, they are boiled and eaten with lemon juice.

 In El Salvador, the tender tips of stems are eaten, and known locally as cogollo de izote.